 Consider how to do effective political outreach: include efforts to connect with the Growth Management Committee, Pierce County Cities and Towns, the Puget Sound Regional Council, and other conveners of elected officials and local leaders.

-Reach out as part of “regular” community events, such as local farmers markets, to seek public input.

-When discussing who should lead this work and oversee the larger comprehensive planning process, the Ad Hoc Committee generally supported creation of a steering committee.
+When discussing who should lead this work and oversee the larger comprehensive planning process, the Ad Hoc Committee recommends a steering committee.
 Many of the members of the Committee expressed interest in being part of the steering committee, and offered the following additional suggestions:

 Consider a workable size for the steering committee – large enough to be representative, but small enough to encourage meaningful engagement and input.